How to discern truth from noise - People Development Magazine

 2. Look past the surface

-People are easily fooled by beautiful packaging like I was when I bought my beautiful magazine-cover home, as a friend once described it.
+People are easily fooled by beautiful packaging, as I was when I bought my magazine-cover home, a friend once described it.
 News and media use this to their advantage, often using the headlines to misrepresent information to the broader public.

 Never trust the headlines.
 Always look a little deeper.

-I recently found a blatantly obvious example of this with an article from a well-known and trusted news provider doing its rounds on social media.
-It had a catchy and relevant headline and people were sharing it widely.
+I recently came across a blatantly obvious example of this with an article from a well-known and trusted news provider circulating on social media.
+It had a catchy and relevant headline, and people were sharing it widely.
 When I read it, though, something didn’t look right.
 The information in the headline didn’t quite match the information in the body of the article, even though it was written in the present tense.
 It portrayed a breakthrough as if it happened today.

-So I dug a little deeper and right at the bottom of the article was a list of related articles.
-I clicked on the most relevant one, only to find that the article written and posted today was a post from 5 years earlier, modified to influence our current perceptions.
+So, I dug a little deeper and, right at the bottom of the article, was a list of related articles.
+I clicked on the most relevant one, only to find that the article written and posted today was actually a post from five years earlier, modified to influence our current perceptions.

 Truth is based on facts and gets stronger the deeper you look.
 Noise is decorated with elaborate words but dissolves quickly as soon as you look past the surface.